 With the schools focus already being on innovation and tech, alongside entrepreneurship, they saw benefits to being in Canary Wharf and positioned themselves on the 38th floor, directly below the tech hub.

 Taking queues from the floor above, they commissioned architects Levitt Bernstein to create a space more traditionally found in collaborative working offices of big tech firms.
-In a similar layout they also occupy the entire floor, and have designed their campus to encourage interaction and collaboration.
+In a £3.9 million design reminiscent of big finance layouts UCL occupy the entire floor, having designed their campus to encourage interaction and collaboration.

 This aims to give their students an early taste of the corporate environments they may end up in.

 Success and summary

 The efforts to continuously modernise One Canada Square have largely been a success, with the buildings working population approaching 10,000.
 In comparison in 2008 during the financial crisis, with predominantly financial services based tenants, the workforce was nearly a third smaller at 6,600.

 Continuing efforts to develop the building, adding restaurants, reinvigorating spaces, and modernising lighting and facilities have helped keep this building as the pinnacle of the Canary Wharf estate.